Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Sand Dollars

-Sand dollars‘ is a colored pencil piece on paper that uses color pencil to depict sand dollars.
-The artwork is simplistic in its depiction of this shell commonly found on the beaches in the Bahamas.
-The use of color creates a beautiful and eye-catching image.
+Sand dollars‘ is a colored pencil piece on paper that uses colored pencils to depict sand dollars.
+The artwork is simplistic in depicting this shell commonly found on beaches in the Bahamas.

 Sand Dollars